Updated on February 21, 2023.

 To solve these pain points, you need to explain how your solution can make things simpler and save time for your customers.

 2. Too much downtime

 3. Too much time wasted on manual inputs that could be automated

 People pain points

 Talent acquisition is a massive challenge for most businesses, as are the issues of productivity management and staff retention.
-Clients with people pain points struggle to get the most out of their staff.
+Clients with these kinds of pain points struggle to get the most out of their staff.